ItsAshrafSyed/seahorse-snippets/README.md

 ## Features

-You can accesss the snippet inside the code with a prefix "!" following the abbrivate.
+You can accesss the snippet inside the code with a prefix "!" following the acronym.

 | Triggers | Snippets |